CoverItLive

-CoveritLive is a social media platform that lets brands, media companies, individuals and small organizations share real, virtual and hybrid events online.
-CoveritLive can provide a "second screen" experience for televised events, or it can serve as the primary coverage of a sports, news or entertainment event.
-It can also provide live social streams and social walls.
+CoveritLive was a social media platform that let brands, media companies, individuals and small organizations share real, virtual and hybrid events online.
+CoveritLive provided a "second screen" experience for televised events, or primary coverage of a sports, news or entertainment event.
+It also provided live social streams and social walls.
 It was founded by Keith McSpurren who also co-founded Salesdriver.com with Joel Silver.
 CoveritLive ceased its service offering effective December 31, 2018.